 Essentially, he was a globalist trying to distract Alex and his audience with this fake hope so they wouldn't do the hard work of trying to support Trump in his real battles.

-If that's possibly true, then it should call for a full scale reassessment of the other things that Steve has brought into the mythology of info wars, but that audit is more elusive than the one Alex wants to do on the Federal Reserve.
+If that's possibly true, then it should call for a full-scale reassessment of the other things that Steve has brought into the mythology of InfoWars, but that audit is more elusive than the one Alex wants to do on the Federal Reserve.

-He's really gone out of his way to avoid being too explicit about a about a lot of this stuff in the past for a reason, and it's because he's aware of that large section of his audience that are just straight up Nazis waiting for him to come out.
+And it's because he's aware of that large section of his audience that are just straight up Nazis waiting for him to come out.

 When Alex said earlier that he wasn't dog whistling, he was doing that because he knows that a bunch of his friends like Nick are, and it caters to a specific part of his audience.

-And it's bad.
+Um and it's bad.

-It's real bad.
+It's it's it's real bad.

 And there's only seven percent of the world that's white, and there's all these movements to not be white and don't have a white wife.

-But my point is, is it by always telling me it's bad that I'm white all day, I'm like, well, hell, I better get some more white babies around here.
+But my point is, is it by always telling me it's bad that I'm white all day, I'm like, well, hell I better get some more white babies around here.

 So he's been pretty vigilant about speaking in his code.